hemilton95/hemilton95.github.io/README.md

 ![alt text](images/m2.PNG)

 ## 8. Factors Influencing High Prevalence of Multi-Drug Resistance TB
-The purpose of the study was to determine the factors influencing the high prevalence of multi-drug resistance TB in Cape Coast Teaching Hospital.
+The purpose of the study was to determine the factors influencing the high prevalence of multi-drug resistance TB.
 The project was deployed on KoboToolbox and data was imported to STATA for data analysis.

 ## 9. The Role of Social Support in Mitigating Academic Stress of Some Second Cycle School Students
 The main objective of the study is to assess the role of social support in mitigating the academic stress of second-cycle school students.